Breaking Misguided Beliefs: My Back Pain Story

 Why I Share About Anxiety

-I write about my experiences with anxiety because I want to help others who deal with it to recognize that you’re not alone.
+I write about my anxiety because I want to remind others who deal with it that you are not alone.
 None of us is perfect in all ways.
 I like to think there’s a reason why I’m challenged with anxiety that is an asset to my greater being.
 And I think the same is true for you.

 Please reach out if it this topic speaks to you.
 I would love to learn from you.